 Exchange of Information Upon Request

-(1) The competent authority of the Requested Party shall provide upon request in writing information for the purposes referred to in Article 1.
-Such information shall be exchanged without regard to whether the conduct being investigated would constitute a crime under the laws of the Requested Party if such conduct occurred in the Requested Party.
+(1) The competent authority of the Requested Party shall provide upon request information for the purposes referred to in Article 1.
+Such information shall be exchanged without regard to whether the conduct being investigated would constitute a crime under the laws of the Requested Party if such conduct occurred in the territory of the Requested Party.

-(4) Each Contracting Party shall ensure that its competent authorities, for the purposes of this Agreement, have the authority to obtain and provide upon request:
+(4) Each Contracting Party shall ensure that its competent authority for the purposes specified in Article 1 of the Agreement, has the authority to obtain and provide upon request:

-- (a) information held by banks, other financial institutions, and any person, including nominees and trustees, acting in an agency or fiduciary capacity;
+- (a) information held by banks, other financial institutions, and any person acting in an agency or fiduciary capacity including nominees and trustees;

-(5) The competent authority of the Requesting Party shall provide the following information to the competent authority of the Requested Party when making a request for information under the Agreement to demonstrate the foreseeable relevance of the information to the request:
+(5) The competent authority of the Applicant Party shall provide the following information to the competent authority of the Requested Party when making a request for information under the Agreement to demonstrate the foreseeable relevance of the information to the request:

 - (a) the identity of the person under examination or investigation;

-- (c) the nature of the information requested and the form in which the Requesting Party wishes to receive the information from the Requested Party;
+- (b) a statement of the information sought including its nature and the form in which the Applicant Party wishes to receive the information from the Requested Party;

-- (d) the tax purposes for which the information is sought;
+- (c) the tax purpose for which the information is sought;

-- (e) grounds for believing that the information requested is present in the Requested Party or is in the possession of, or in the control of or obtainable by a person within the jurisdiction of the Requested Party;
+- (d) grounds for believing that the information requested is held in the territory of the Requested Party or is in the possession or control of a person within the jurisdiction of the Requested Party;

-- (f) to the extent known, the name and address of any person believed to be in possession of or control of or able to obtain the requested information;
+- (e) to the extent known, the name and address of any person believed to be in possession of the requested information;

-- (h) a statement that the Requesting Party has pursued all means available in its own territory to obtain the information, except where that would give rise to disproportionate difficulties.
+- (g) a statement that the Applicant Party has pursued all means available in its own territory to obtain the information, except those that would give rise to disproportionate difficulties.

 (6) The competent authority of the Requested Party shall forward the requested information as promptly as possible to the Applicant Party.
 To ensure a prompt response, the competent authority of the Requested Party shall:

-- (a) confirm the receipt of a request in writing to the competent authority of the Requesting Party and shall notify the competent authority of the Requesting Party of any deficiencies in the request within 60 days of receipt of the request;
+- (a) confirm receipt of a request in writing to the competent authority of the Applicant Party and shall notify the competent authority of the Applicant Party of deficiencies in the request, if any, within 60 days of receipt of the request; and

 - (b) if the competent authority of the Requested Party has been unable to obtain and provide the information within 90 days of receipt of the request, including if it encounters obstacles in furnishing the information or it refuses to furnish the information, it shall immediately inform the Applicant Party, explaining the reason for its inability, the nature of the obstacles or the reasons for its refusal.